microsoft/Broadcast-Development-Kit/docs/how-to-run-the-solution-in-azure/app_registrations.md

 To create the necessary app registrations, review the following Microsoft [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application) that will explain how to do it, and consider the following settings for each of them:

-- **Name:** Meaningful name.
+- ***Name:*** Meaningful name.
-- **Supported account types**: Accounts in any organizational directory (Any Azure AD directory - Single tenant).
+- ***Supported account types:*** Accounts in this organizational directory only (`your-organization` only - Single tenant).

 Once you've registered the app registration you must [add a client secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-client-secret), copy its value and save it together with the application client id in a secure place, we will need it for future steps.

 > **NOTE**: You'll need this secret later to configure the project.
 This key value will not be displayed again, nor retrievable by any other means, so record it as soon as it is visible from the Azure portal.

 ## Authentication Setup
-With the **Security Group** and the **App Registrations** created in the previous steps, we must proceed we the setup of each of them.
+With the **App Registrations** created in the previous steps, we must proceed we the setup of each of them.
 While doing so, take into consideration that there are some dependencies between some application registrations and the resources.

 - [How to Setup Bot Service API application registration](#how-to-setup-bot-service-api-application-registration)
 - [How to Setup Bot Service Client application registration](#how-to-setup-bot-service-client-application-registration)